jascou/MilitaryMadness/README.md

     - `--ai red|blue|both` choose which side(s) are automated by AI (e.g., `--ai both` for AI vs AI)
     - `--ai-seed <n>` set a deterministic seed for reproducible AI behavior
     - `--ai-delay <ms>` add a delay between AI actions for visualization (0 for fastest)
+    - `--ai-debug` (alias: `--ai-sync`) run AI turns synchronously on the game thread for easier debugging/breakpoints
     - Strategy params (experimental): `--ai-agg <v>`, `--ai-caution <v>`, `--ai-capture <v>`

 Headless note: Some GUI tests require a display and may throw `java.awt.HeadlessException`.
 Non-GUI engine tests are safe in headless environments.